NoW placed hacking lawyers under surveillance

 News International, owners of the NoW, said it was "deeply inappropriate".

-The surveillance of the lawyers, who have been involved in cases against NoW owner News International, took place during the past 18 months when James Murdoch was executive chairman.'Mafia like'
+The surveillance of the lawyers, who have been involved in cases against NoW owner News International, took place during the past 18 months when James Murdoch was executive chairman.

 Mr Murdoch is due to give a second round of evidence to a Commons select committee on Thursday.